Pliind/nginx-setup/README.md

     restart: unless-stopped
     networks:
       nginx_network:
         ipv4_address: 192.168.1.33         #choose any IP of your choice
     ports:
      - 80:80          #open this port in your router and set it to the ip above
      - 443:443        #open this port in your router and
     environment:
       - EMAIL=your@email.com        #optional, fill in if you want cert-notifications
       - TZ=Europe/Stockholm         #set your timezone
       - URL=example.com             #your url domain.com domain.duckdns.org etc..
       - SUBDOMAINS=,www,hass,unifi  #add any subdomains you are going to be using
       - VALIDATION=http              #make sure port 80 is open and clear
     volumes:
-     - /docker/letsencrypt/config:/config #you will have to create this dir or you will get an error
+     - /docker/letsencrypt/config:/config    #you will have to create this dir manually or you will get an error
     cap_add:
      - NET_ADMIN